kathybuck3350-alt/cybertrace/README.md

-# CyberTrace - Futuristic Blockchain Intelligence Platform
+# CyberRecovery - Futuristic Blockchain Intelligence Platform

 A Next.js-based platform for blockchain intelligence and AML compliance solutions, featuring AI-powered analytics and an admin dashboard.